-The conclusions of the Needs Assessment identified nine potential regional alternatives, that local governments should consider as steps to provide more efficient service and assure long-term assuring disposal capacity.
+The conclusions of the Needs Assessment2 identified nine potential regional alternatives, that local governments should consider as steps to provide more efficient service and assure long-term assuring disposal capacity.
 The recommended alternatives generally follow the USEPA's MSW management hierarchy.
-In descending order of priority, this hierarchy focuses on reducing waste generation, increasing material recovery, energy recovery and landfill disposal.
+This hierarchy focuses, in descending order of priority, on reducing waste generation, increasing material recovery, energy recovery3 and landfill disposal.
 It should be noted that all these alternatives may need to be adopted to provide the most efficient program in the western region.
 Also, the adoption of one alternative does not necessarily preclude the adoption of other alternatives.
 The nine alternatives that are evaluated in this Study include the following.